-Eddy Nawgu whose real name was Edward Onyebuchi Okeke was born on 15th January 1957 in Nawgu community, a town situated in Dunokofia Local Government Area of Anambra state in the south eastern part of Nigeria and died on 9th November 2000 at Ochanja roundabout in Onitsha, Anambra state at the age of 42 years old.
+Eddy Nawgu who proclaims himself as a living deity, Okara Mmadu, Okara Mmuo was a deadly ritualist and fake prophet who was apprehended and executed by Bakkassi boys at Ochanja roundabout in Onitsha, Anambra state in the south eastern part of Nigeria in early 2000.
+Eddy Nawgu whose real name is Edward Onyebuchi Okeke was born on 15th January 1957 in Nawgu community, a town situated in Dunokofia Local Government Area of Anambra state in the south eastern part of Nigeria and died on 9th November 2000 at Ochanja roundabout in Onitsha, Anambra state at the age of 42 years old.
 He was executed by the Bakkassi boys in front of a huge crowd at the popular Ochanja roundabout in Onitsha.

 He was married to Joyce Okeke and together they bore children.
 But till date nobody knows where his wife and children are, while some alleged that he used them for ritual.
 He was known for pounding little babies in a mortar and known for supplying rich men with magical powers, wealth, riches, affluence and protection, after they must have given him some human sacrifice.
 He was also known for kidnapping, possession of firearms and supplying criminals, armed robbers and kidnappers with magical charms for protection.